SiliconAnalysis/ir_led_ring/README.txt

 What would focal point be at?
 distance = 25 * sin(45) = 17.7 mm
 limits use to the 20x objective

-Designs
--ilr-ext: externally powered using benchtop supply in current mode, 100 mA max
-    Production design, use this
--ilr-lm317: LM317 current regulated, 12V in, always max brightness
--ilr-r: resistance regulated, 12V in for max brightness